jonathanbridges/click-camp/README.md

 ## Overview
 ClickCamp is a single-page web app inspired by [HipCamp](https://www.hipcamp.com/).
 Current functionality handles user authentication, the ability to view listings, and make reservations.

-The technology stack used utilizes React.js with Redux for frontend, and Rails with PostgreSQL.
+The technology stack used utilizes React with Redux for the frontend, and Rails with PostgreSQL for the backend.
 ## Contents
 * [Install](#install)
 * [Technologies Used](#technologies-used)